top of page

 DFF56FAC-4783-4DDF-9B71-4FBF1D4E8A0B.png

-In their past lives, both men were Louis Dreyfus employees, a company they value greatly.
-XLD simply represents ‘ex Louis Dreyfus’, and was planned to be a placeholder for the time being.
+In their past lives, both men were Louis Dreyfus employees, a company they valued greatly.
+XLD simply represents ‘ex Louis Dreyfus’ and was planned to be a placeholder for the time being.
 Like all good temporary names, it stuck.
 Originally XLD Grain, the name has shifted with the growth of the business and industry to become XLD Commodities.

 While price surety may sound like industry jargon, the idea behind it is simple: